BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 <pre>                     Instance 3                                                Instance 4   </pre>

 #### What should it do?
-The robot would drive past the red obstacle, go to the right side of its current straightforward section, drive past the red obstacle by turning to the right side of the next straightforward section, and go back to the middle zone of its current straightforward section (next straightforward section).
+The robot would drive past the red obstacle, go to the right side of its current straightforward section, drive past the red obstacle by turning to the right side of the next straightforward section, then go back to the middle zone of its current straightforward section (next straightforward section).
 When the orange line is detected after the above action was done, do Subprogram 2.2.
 ### 1.5.
 #### When would it happen?
-When the robot is in the middle part of the driving lane and the green obstacle is in either near T-intersections of the straightforward sections.
+When the robot is in the middle part of the driving lane and the green obstacle is on either near T-intersections of the straightforward sections.

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/badb0271-f94e-49b2-8be1-6fd811e48f2b" width="420" height="680" />